 December 4, 2020

 By supporting nonprofit organizations, we get to support the causes we care about while making the world a better place.
-And if that isn’t a little spark of holiday magic, we don’t know what is!
+It feels good-- and it does good.

-This year, as COVID-19 has torn through our lives and communities, the desire to help is especially strong.
-You might be asking yourself how you can make the greatest impact with your charitable giving.
+With COVID-19 affecting our lives and communities in so many ways, your desire to help may be especially strong.
+You might be wondering how you can make the greatest impact with your charitable giving.

-Such questions aren’t always easy to answer.
+These questions aren’t always easy to answer.
 There are so many nonprofits doing amazing work!
-But in the end, it comes down to two basic things:
+In the end, it comes down to two basic things:

 Overall, you want to make sure you are investing your donated dollars wisely.
 But how do you go about doing that?